 The validation activity held at Anadolu University

 The impact of automation on human performance

-To do that, ENAC is developing a platform able to simulate highly automated tools for en-route controllers.
-In February, this platform will be used to study what happens to controllers attention, stress, workload and type of cognitive control when interacting with advanced solutions, and how they react in case of transitions to lower levels of automation (when failures or degradation happen).
+To do that, ENAC developed a platform able to simulate highly automated tools for en-route controllers.
+In February, this platform has been used to study what happens to controllers attention, stress, workload and type of cognitive control when interacting with advanced solutions, and how they react in case of transitions to lower levels of automation (when failures or degradation happen).

 U. Turhan, B. Açıkel, T.Güneş, Discussion on automation Effects for Human Operator’s Performance in the Aviation

 1st International Symposium on Multidisciplinary Studies and Innovative Technologies, 2-4 November 2017 Tokat, Türkiye.

 G. Borghini, M. Ragosta, P. Aricò, S. Bonelli, G. Di Flumeri, N. Sciaraffa, P. Tomasello, D. Mancini, A. Colosimo, F. Babiloni, Development of Neurometrics for Selective Attention Evaluation in ATM